Here's where you can find me. ̌

 Zimbardo Teaching Prize, Psych One, Stanford University, 2015

-Section leader, Experimental Methods, Columbia University, fall 2018
+Section leader, Experimental Methods in Psychology, Columbia University, fall 2018

 Teaching assistant & guest lecturer, Science of Psychology, Columbia University, fall 2017